 APA Corporation Announces Dividend Increase, Declares Cash Dividend on Common Shares and Increases Share Repurchase Authorization

-/EIN News/ -- HOUSTON, Sept.
-14, 2022 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation (Nasdaq: APA) has announced an increase in the company’s dividend on common shares from an annualized rate of 50 cents per share to $1.00 per share.
+HOUSTON, Sept.
+14, 2022 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation APA has announced an increase in the company's dividend on common shares from an annualized rate of 50 cents per share to $1.00 per share.

 The next quarterly dividend on common shares is payable Nov.
 22, 2022, to stockholders of record on Oct.
 21, 2022, at a rate of 25 cents per share on the company's common stock, up from 12.5 cents per share.